Traces in monoidal derivators, and homotopy colimits: Abstract

 \section{Abstract}

 {}A variant of the trace in a monoidal category is given in the setting of closed monoidal derivators, which is applicable to endomorphisms of fiberwise dualizable objects.
 Functoriality of this trace is established.
-As an application, an explicit formula for the trace of the homotopy colimit of endomorphisms over finite EI-categories is deduced.
+As an application, an explicit formula is deduced for the trace of the homotopy colimit of endomorphisms over finite categories in which all endomorphisms are invertible.
+This result can be seen as a generalization of the additivity of traces in monoidal categories with a compatible triangulation.

 {}